What Is a Ganglion Cyst?

 -

-Recurrence: There is a notable tendency for ganglion cysts to return, even after intervention.
-A review in 2025-2026 noted recurrence rates of 27-56% for non-surgical treatment.
+Recurrence: There appears to be a significant tendency for ganglion cysts to recur, even after intervention.
+A review in 2025-2026 reported recurrence rates of 27-56% for non-surgical treatment.

 Ganglion cysts do not always need to be dealt with urgently.
 You must see a doctor if you experience any of the following: